YueLiPicasso/unification/README.md

 To sample the generators:

 1. Load the module `GenerateFOTE` into GHCi.
 2. Type GHCi command `sample $ frequency unifiableFOTEGen`, then hit `Enter`.
-Some randomly generated unifiable first order term equations will be displayed.You can run this command as many times as you like.
+Some randomly generated unifiable first order term equations will be displayed.You can run this command for as many times as you like.
 3. Type GHCi command `sample $ frequency nUFOTEGen`, then hit `Enter`.
-Some randomly generated not unifiable first order term equations will be displayed.You can run this command as many times as you like.
+Some randomly generated not unifiable first order term equations will be displayed.You can run this command for as many times as you like.

 ###For property inspection
 see file [testFunctions.hs](testFunctions.hs).
 The comprehensive test was done by functions in the first 4 blocks of function definition.